-Finding Identity, Belonging & Home in a Divided World.
+Essays on Identity, Belonging & Finding Home in a Polarized World.

 I lived in Kuwait for 31 years, whilst never truly feeling that I belonged there.
 It was the closest place to home.
 However, I always knew it could never be home.